lulu3202/devi/README.md

 ### Fuji X-S20 Camera Q&A Application

-This application provides an interactive Q&A platform for users to ask questions about the Fuji X-S20 camera, leveraging the Gemini API and Langchain for intelligent responses.
-It processes the camera's manual in PDF format to deliver concise and accurate answers powered by Google Generative AI.
-Users need to install Python 3.x along with essential libraries like Gradio and Langchain to get started.![image]
+This application provides an interactive Q&A platform for users to ask questions about the Fuji X-S20 camera, leveraging the power of Gemini Flash API and Retrieval Augmented Generation (RAG) to deliver real-time, concise and accurate answers.

 <img src="images/pdf_r.png?raw=true" />